snpscrn/sdk-cordova/README.md

 </config-file>
 ```

+### Asset guidelines

+See the [iOS](https://github.com/snpscrn/sdk-ios) and [Android](https://github.com/snpscrn/sdk-android) SDK documentation for guidelines for the assets that can be provided:

 ### Logging

 When run in debug mode - the SDK will log various detailed log statements on iOS via NSLog or on Android via the Log API.